-Look at what is available and draw up your 'short-list' of the best options for you.
+Look at what is available and draw up you 'short-list' of the best options for you.
 If appropriate talk to other people who are using these options.
 You may also wish to discuss your initial thoughts with Human Resources.
-Your employer/organisation may also provide a number of programs and services to assist doctors balance their work/life responsibilities.
-These include:
+The AMA website also contains valuable resources on work life flexibility.
+The website is at www.ama.com.au.